Bosz proud of table-topping Dortmund after Hamburg triumph

 Peter Bosz heaped praise on Borussia Dortmund after his in-form team defeated Hamburg to return to the summit of the Bundesliga on Wednesday.

-Dortmund regained top spot from Bayern Munich with a 3-0 victory at Hamburg on Wednesday.
+Dortmund regained top spot from Bayern Munich with a 3-0 victory at Hamburg, with Bosz hitting a personal mark by becoming the first Bundesliga boss to start with five clean sheets.

-Shinji Kagawa, Pierre-Emerick Aubameyang and Christian Pulisic scored at Volksparkstadion as Dortmund maintained their unbeaten start to the season, while keeping a fifth successive clean sheet.
+Shinji Kagawa, Pierre-Emerick Aubameyang and Christian Pulisic scored at Volksparkstadion as Dortmund maintained their unbeaten start to the season.

 "We did not expect HSV to make so much pressure - no one has done that against us, including Tottenham," he added, referring to his team's 3-1 Champions League loss to Spurs at Wembley.